Accepting Block

 Future

-The future of a block, let’s say block B, are blocks that B is reachable from.
+The future of a block, say block B, are blocks that B is reachable from.
 This can be via direct or indirect reference.
 Where direct references are children that reference B in their header.
 Indirect references are blocks that do not directly reference B in their header, but are able to reach B by following edges.
 Future blocks are provably created after the given block.

 See Also: Past